Class: Treequel::Branchset

 end

-Fetch the first entry which matches the current criteria and return it as an instance of the object that is set as the branch (e.g., Treequel::Branch).
+Fetch the first n entries which matches the current criteria and return them as instances of the object that is set as the branch (e.g., Treequel::Branch).
+If n is nil, returns just the first object in the Array.

 :selectattrs => self.select,